-- This information is combined with our patent-pending ContainerVision technology, which makes it possible to inspect applications running inside containers without requiring any instrumentation of the container or application.
+- This information is combined with our ContainerVision technology, which makes it possible to inspect applications running inside containers without requiring any instrumentation of the container or application.
 Instrumentation happens per node, and not per pod.

-Based on this, Sysdig Cloud can now provide rich visibility and context from both an infrastructure-centric and an application-centric point of view.
+Based on this, Sysdig Monitor can now provide rich visibility and context from both an infrastructure-centric and an application-centric point of view.
 Best of both worlds!

 Let’s check out what this actually looks like…

-One of the core features of Sysdig Cloud is groups.
-You’re now able to group and explore your containers based on their physical hierarchy (for example, physical cluster > minion machine > pod > container) or based on their logical microservice hierarchy (for example, namespace > replication controller > pod > container — as you can see in this example).
+One of the core features of Sysdig Monitor is grouping.
+You’re able to group and explore your containers based on their physical hierarchy (for example, AWS region > Host > pod > container) or based on their logical microservice hierarchy (for example, namespace > replicaset > pod > container).

 If you’re interested in the utilization of your underlying physical resource – eg. identifying noisy neighbors – then the physical hierarchy is great.
 But if you’re looking to explore the performance of your applications and microservices, then the logical hierarchy is often the best place to start.

 And from this view (or any other for that matter), you can easily create alerts for metrics aggregated across a Kubernetes service, as opposed to a container or node.
-But you can still dig down into any individual container for deep inspection – down to the process level – whenever I want, including back in time!
+But you can still dig down into any individual container for deep inspection – down to the process level.

 Visualizing Your Kubernetes Services

-Hopefuly it’s self-evident how much more natural and intuitive the second (services-oriented) view is.
+Hopefuly it’s self-evident how much more natural and intuitive the second (services-oriented) view is for monitoring Kubernetes applications.
 The structure of the application and the various dependencies are immediately clear.
 The interactions between various microservices become obvious, despite the fact that these microservices are intermingled across our machine cluster!